top of page

 🗒️ A Gentle Reminder

-You don’t need to fix or figure everything out.
+You don’t need to fix everything.

-You only need to notice what feels heavy,
+You only need to notice what feels heavy —

 with presence and care